+So what are Facebook stories?
 Facebook stories are very similar to Instagram and Snapchat stories, which gives users a way to upload quick updates that disappear after 24 hours.
 While this launch is extremely similar to that of Snapchat stories, they are working hard to differentiate the two.
 Given the huge success of Instagram stories, it won’t be surprising if Facebook stories soon follows suit.

 Related: What are Instagram Stories?

-What is Facebook Stories?
+What are Facebook Stories?